JuiceFW/Fishing-Telegram-Bot/README.md

 python main.py
 ```

-5. Start interacting with the bot through your Telegram account.
-Customize notifications and alerts according to your preferences.

 ### Contributing:
 Contributions are welcome!
 Feel free to submit issues, feature requests, or pull requests to help improve this project.

 ### Disclaimer:
-Please use this script responsibly and ensure compliance with local fishing regulations and laws.
+Please use this script responsibly and ensure compliance with laws.
 The developers are not responsible for any misuse of this script.

----

-Feel free to modify and adjust the description to better suit your project's specifics and style.